SkooppaOS/appserver-box/README.md

 - PHPUnit (globally)
 - Git

-and the standard packages for Ubuntu.
+and the standard packages for Debian.

 ###Installation Instructions